 Take the kids in the early evening to try to spy the mysterious Bremer River creatures in Ipswich.

 MORE THINGS TO DO AROUND BRISBANE

 The Pumpkin Festival at Goomeri has a pumpkin rolling contest.

 Plus pumpkin scones!

-Mary Poppins Festival Maryborough QLD
+No.2: Mary Poppins Festival Maryborough QLD

 Did you know there’s a Mary Poppins Festival in Maryborough each year?